 Make Sure the Straps are Adjusted to the Proper Tension

 Adjusting your straps for the correct tension ensures the bike helmet offers maximum protection.
-Begin by locating the chin strap, then adjust it until it can be placed under your chin with minimal movement in your jaw.
+Begin by locating the chin strap, then adjust it until it fits under your chin with minimal jaw movement.
 Side straps must be adjusted in an elongated V just under the ear.
-It would help if you warranted that they’re snug but not overly tight because this can cause discomfort or limit blood flow.
+It would help if you ensured they’re snug but not overly tight, as this can cause discomfort or limit blood flow.

 Proper Bike Helmet Adjustment